Teotitlán del Valle

 According to Francisco de Burgoa, a historian who lived in Oaxaca around 1600 to 1681, Teotitlán del Valle was the first city founded by the Zapotecs.
-Its original name was Xa guie which meant "at the foot of the rock", a reference to the sacred peak that overlooks the village.
-At one point the Aztecs conquered the town and renamed it Teotitlán which means "place of the gods" in Nahuatl, their native tongue.
-When the Spanish first arrived in the Aztec capital of Tenochtitlan, (now Mexico City), a bitter rivalry still existed between the two indigenous groups.
-The Spaniards asked the Aztecs where their gold came from and were told that it came from Teotitlán.
-As the Aztecs had hoped, the Spaniards went there and ravaged Teotitlán.
+Its original name was Xa guie which meant “at the foot of the rock,” a reference to the sacred peak that overlooks the village.
 The only remaining vestiges of the original city can be seen in and around the church at the town center.

 Crops are grown for local consumption.
 Local vendors sell meats, fruits & vegetables, and other items such as Oaxacan cheese and flowers.
 While many foods are always available, on certain days a special food or item is emphasized, such as a day for flowers or meat.

-There are lovely customs in Teotitlán such as the way neighbors greet each other on the street.
+There are lovely customs in Teotitlán, such as the way neighbors greet each other on the street.
 Family members wish each other well in the mornings.
 Church bells ring different tones and rhythms to signifying things like time to quit work, or come to church.
-Families have parties for important occasions like Quinceañeras and other milestones and often call on family and friends in a tradition of sharing chores and food for the event.
-The biggest civic festival is the Feast of the Precious Blood of Christ in July.
+Families have celebrations for important occasions like weddings and other milestones, and often call on family and friends in a tradition of sharing chores and food for the event.
+The biggest civic festival is the Feast of the Precious Blood of Christ, in July.
 This is when the famous feather dance is performed commemorating the fall of the Aztecs at the hands of the Spanish.

-As in most pre-Columbian cities, Teotitlán's church was built on the ruins of the indigenous buildings that the Spanish destroyed to assert their power.
+As in most pre-Columbian cities, Teotitlán’s church was built on the ruins of the indigenous buildings that the Spanish destroyed to assert their power.
 The church is in the town center and much of daily life revolves around it.
 Nearby are the mercado, the police office, and the town museum, Balaa Xtee Guech Gulan.
-When the church was restored, many old Zapotec carvings were found under the old plaster.
-They were left exposed and can be seen all around the church and grounds.
+When the church was restored, many old Zapotec carvings were left exposed and can be seen all around the church and grounds.
 A small section of an original Zapotec building foundation can still be seen behind the church.